grik001/MathTextInstructions/README.md

 #### Response

-There are 3 types of responses that this Function can return.
+There are 2 types of responses that this Function is expected to return.

 - A valid response which will always include a **200 OK** result along with the calculated answer
 - A **400 BadRequest** along with the cause of the error
-- Unhandled exceptions

 ###### Successful Response: